-- Participation (30% spread across 9 forum discussions for credit students and 60% for noncredit students) - Students will be expected to participate in each online session by contributing to forum discussions, based primarily on the READINGS and their personal experience related to the theme. - Students should respond to each discussion thread started by the professor by directly responding to the forum question and/or by answering their classmates' responses.
+- Participation (40% spread across forum discussions) - In addition to the posting on the first session's forum (which is not graded), students will be expected to participate every week by contributing to forum discussions based primarily on the READINGS and their personal experience related to the theme.
+As mentioned, Session 1 does not count for this purpose. - Students should respond to each discussion thread started by the professor in the chosen session by directly responding to the forum question and/or by answering their classmates' responses.
 More than one forum posting per week is encouraged.
-During forums, students will demonstrate familiarity with the assigned readings.
-It is also important that students respond to the forum discussion during the week of the session (NOT A WEEK AFTER), as it becomes challenging to maintain a discussion on a topic when the course has moved onto another session. - Full participation also includes active engagement with special activities in the forums, (such as quizzes, if necessary), as well as the sharing of relevant resources with the rest of the class.
+During fora, students will demonstrate familiarity with the assigned readings.
+It is also important that students respond to the forum discussion during the week of the session (NOT A WEEK AFTER), as it becomes challenging to maintain a discussion on a topic when the course has moved on to another session. - ◆ Each forum post MUST include the following three elements: - 1.
+A review of concise concept(s) discussed in the week's readings and/or video presentation.
+Students can focus on any one or more concepts of their choice from the readings or the video.
+The review should be an original writing of the student.
+The summary should reflect how the student understands the concept(s), with proper citations as needed. - 2.
+Application of the concept(s) to the student's own experiences or context.
+These can be their own personal, community, societal or cultural contexts.
+Here a student will demonstrate how the concept(s) discussed in the first element help explain or shed light on a specific situation from their own experience or context. - 3.
+Application of the concept(s) to any issue that is part of the current affairs of the world.
+Here the student applies the concept(s) in the first element to a situation of public nature that is in the world or local news media.
+Students must apply proper citations and references to the news media.

+- Each forum post must be in the range of 300 words (give or take 20 words). - Full participation also includes active engagement with special activities in the fora, (such as quizzes, if necessary), as well as the sharing of relevant resources with the rest of the class.

-Group Conflict Analysis (20% for credit students and 40% for non-credit students) Submission date: Sunday 4 October, 2020
+Group Conflict Analysis (30% for credit students and 40% for non-credit students) Submission date: Sunday 8 October 2023